Life

 Criterion definitions

-“[the third option to unraveling the essence of life is] to sit down and think about what exactly is it that marks the difference between living [matter] and nonliving matter and come up with the definition of life.
+“[The third option to unraveling the essence of life is] to sit down and think about what exactly is it that marks the difference between living [matter] and nonliving matter and come up with the definition of life.
 It is this latter path that is perhaps the most well trodden.
 It is also the one widely admitted to be a dead end.”

 In other words, it has become a guarantee that once a new criterion-based definition of life is put forth, it will only be a matter of time before a disproof becomes apparent.
 The following is a listing of various criterion definitions of life (and disproofs) ordered by date: